FrankFixedIT/Traefik-Technitium-Docker-Stack/README.md

 4. Edit .env file with your favorite editor, mine is nano
 ```
 nano .env
-#Past the below line, update the user to whatever you chose and change the hash with the value froom step 2
+#Paste the below line, update the user to whatever you chose and change the hash with the value froom step 2
 TRAEFIK_DASHBOARD_CREDENTIALS=user:$$apr1$$jFLLLiFS$$p4Lg.v3jiAwzu//15h7fn0
 ```
 5. Add Cloudflare API token
 ```
 nano cf_api_token.txt
-#Past your Cloudflare API token
+#Paste your Cloudflare API token
 ```
 6. Next we need to edit 3 files: docker-compose.yml, traefik/config.yml and treafik/traefik.yml.
 Copy the contents of each file from this repo.
 Any line that starts with a # needs to be adjusted.
 ```